git/git.github.io/rev_news/drafts/edition-34.md

 > curl is doing some fancy handling with brackets and braces.
 It make
 > sense for multiple FTP downloads like
 > ftp://ftp.numericals.com/file[1-100].txt, not in our case.
 The curl
-> command line has a --globoff argument to disable this "regexp" support
+> command line has a \-\-globoff argument to disable this "regexp" support
 > and it seems to fix the gmail case.
 However I couldn't find a way to
 > change this value through the API...

-Daniel Stenberg, the curl maintainer, replied to Nicolas that globbing isn't part of libcurl which 'actually "just" expects a plain old URL':
+Daniel Stenberg, the [curl](https://curl.haxx.se) maintainer, replied to Nicolas that globbing isn't part of libcurl which 'actually "just" expects a plain old URL':

 > But with the risk of falling through the cracks into the rathole that
 > is "what is a URL" (I've blogged about the topic several times in the